Avalon to Palm Beach

 Head down to the sand or take the parallel pathway and make your way towards Avalon Headland.

-Avalon is a favourite seaside postcode for the well-heeled and a popular area to visit The village of Avalon has many cafes and shops and the area behind the beach has a playground, skate ramp and basketball court.
+Avalon is a favourite seaside postcode for the well-heeled, and a popular place to visit.
+The village just behind the beach has plenty of cafés and shops, while the reserve near the sand includes a playground, skate ramp and basketball court.

-There is an ocean pool at the southern end of the beach with a toddler wading pool beside it.
+At the southern end of the beach is Avalon ocean pool, with a small toddler wading pool beside it.
 Surfers tend to gather at the Northern end of the beach, known for good surfing breaks.
 Head that way.

-A path at the end of Avalon Beach will take you up to Marine Parade.
-Follow this for a couple of blocks before following the sign to Bangalley Headland.
+At the northern end of Avalon Beach a path leads up to Marine Parade.
+Follow this for a couple of blocks before turning onto the signed track to Bangalley Headland.

-Bangalley Head is one of the Northern Beaches largest bushland reserves and at 116 metres above sea level, its highest point.
+Bangalley Head is one of the Northern Beaches largest bushland reserves and at 116 metres above sea level is its highest point.

 This means there’s a bit of climbing needed to get to the peak.
-But the views, all the way to the city looking south, and over to Broken Bay and the Central Coast to the north, are well worth the effort.
+But the views, all the way to the city looking south, and over to Broken Bay and the Central Coast to the north, make the effort worthwhile.

-The native plants that line the path are particularly pretty when in flower and they ensure an abundance of native birds and other wildlife, long-nosed bandicoots and marsupial mice among them.
+The native plants that line the path are particularly pretty when in flower and they attract an abundance of birdlife and other wildlife, including long-nosed bandicoots and marsupial mice.

-But the trees do obscure the views in sections so look out for a side path (marked on the map) where you can take in the magnificent vista below.
-Be careful though.
-There’s a very small shelf here with a very big drop
+In some sections the trees obscure the view, but look out for a small side path (marked on the map) where you can take in the magnificent vista below.
+Take care here — the viewing ledge is narrow with a very steep drop.

 To Whale Beach